MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-report-themes.md

 To apply a report theme to a Power BI Desktop report, you can select from the following options:

-* Select from the [available built-in report themes](#built-in-report-themes) that are built into Power BI Desktop
+* Select from the [available built-in report themes](#built-in-report-themes) that are built into Power BI Desktop.
-* Customize a theme, using the **Customize theme** dialog
+* Customize a theme using the **Customize theme** dialog.
 * [Import a custom theme JSON file](#import-custom-report-theme-files).

 We'll take a look at each of these options in turn.

 > [!NOTE]
 > Themes can only be applied when using Power BI Desktop.
 You cannot apply themes to existing reports within the Power BI service.

 ### Built-in report themes